GrassHopper1977/CHERIoT_Experiments/windows_setup.md

 ## Which Repository Should we Use?
 There is some discussion about this in this blog post from November 2024: https://cheriot.org/rtos/sonata/git/2024/11/08/navigating-the-ecosystem.html
 From our point-of-view it depends on what you are wanting to do (at the time of writing):
-* If you need teh external IO e.g. RPi header and the Pin Multiplexor (Pinmux) then you will need to use [lowRISC/Sonata-Software](https://github.com/lowRISC/sonata-software) following our instructions [here](#installing-the-lowriscsonata-software-development-environment-on-windows).
+* If you need the external IO e.g. RPi header and the Pin Multiplexor (Pinmux) then you will need to use [lowRISC/Sonata-Software](https://github.com/lowRISC/sonata-software) following our instructions [here](#installing-the-lowriscsonata-software-development-environment-on-windows).
 * If you want to play with the build-in hardware: LCD, switches, joystick, RGB LED, status LEDs, networking (but not SD Card yet) then you can use [CHERIoT-Platform/CHERIoT-RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos) repository that we discuss [here](#installing-the-cheriot-platformcheriot-rtos-development-environment-on-windows).

 Our project requires accessing CAN-FD modules using the two SPI modules on the Raspberry Pi header.
 This means that we need access to the RPi header and to the Pinmux to make it work so we are now using [lowRISC/Sonata-Software](https://github.com/lowRISC/sonata-software).
 In terms of usability, I currently have a preference for the Nix based system of the [lowRISC/Sonata-Software](https://github.com/lowRISC/sonata-software) repository to work very well.